Kadambanallur

-History

 Kadambanallur is a village located in Vellore District of Tamil Nadu.
 Part of the people were the settlers from Chennai (Madras) who migrated during the freedom struggle in 1950.

 Occupation

 The main occupations are agriculture, pottery, and skilled masons.
 Agriculture is done year round and includes paddy, groundnut, vegetables (mainly bringal, lady finder, and cucumber), offlate flowers (includes marigold, rose, hibiscus, jasmine, and firecracker).